How Dental Fillings Treat Cavities

-Dental fillings are ideal for treating mild to moderate cavities.
+How Dental Fillings Treat Cavities from Dental Partners Copperhill in Copperhill, TNDental fillings are ideal for treating mild to moderate cavities.
 They are appropriate for patients of all ages, from young children to elderly adults.
 In this review, we closely examine the role of dental fillings in treating dental cavities, highlighting the different types of filings, when they are recommended, and how they compare to alternative treatment options.

 Dental fillings for cavities: Here is what you need to know